Automic Vault icon Automic Vault

 Tool patches

-Protect high-value commands in the tool itself, not only in agent configuration.
+Protect high-value commands in the tool itself, beyond agent configuration.

 Workflow